chandan-vavilala/Perfomatrics-ForSchoolEvaluation/README.md

-# Project Name
+# Perfomatrics - for School Evaluation

 ## Description
-This is a web application built using React.js, Node.js, MongoDB, and Firebase.
-It provides [brief description of what the application does].
+This is a web application built using React.js, Node.js, MongoDB, D3.js, and Firebase.
+It provides the University professors to assess any previous Semesters Assessments and evaluate them for any further usage of the courses.

 ## Features
-- [Feature 1]: [Description]
-- [Feature 2]: [Description]
-- [Feature 3]: [Description]
+- [User Management]: [Managing users of the university based on there roles.]
+- [Assessment Evaluations]: [A Visualization is used to assess any previous semester's assessments.]
+- [Cleaning Data]: [On Uploading the csv files the data is cleaned in-app and stored in the MongoDB]

 ## Technologies Used
 - **Frontend**:
   - React.js
-  - [Any other frontend libraries or frameworks used]
+  - FontAwesome for icons.

 - **Backend**:
   - Node.js
-  - Express.js
   - MongoDB (using Mongoose for ORM)

 - **Authentication and Authorization**: